Success Criterion 3.2.1 (Level A)

 As a person with a motor impairment

-I want to be able to navigate through a page using the tab key without activating any user elements
+I want to navigate through elements on a web page using only the tab key

-As a blind person using a screen reader
+As a person who is blind and using a screen reader,

 I want to be able to focus on components without changing their context

-so that I can understand what is on a page without changing the context unintentionally.
+so that I can navigate through the page without changing the context unintentionally.

 What should you do?

-When designing a web page with any user interactive elements, make sure that the component can receive focus without being activated.
+When designing a web page with any user interactive elements, make sure that the interface component can receive focus without being activated or causing a change in context.
 The user should be able to determine where the focus is located on the page but there should be no visual or behavioral modifications to the page content that would move the user to a completely new context.

 How do you do it?